Ethiopia Appoints Senior TPLF Official As Head Of Tigray Interim Govt - UrduPoint

 Ethiopia Appoints Senior TPLF Official As Head Of Tigray Interim Govt

-Nairobi, (UrduPoint / Pakistan Point News - 23rd Mar, 2023 ) :The Ethiopian government said Thursday it has appointed a senior official in the Tigray People's Liberation Front (TPLF) as head of an interim government for Tigray after a peace deal ended a brutal two-year conflict.
+Nairobi, (UrduPoint / Pakistan Point News - 23rd Mar, 2023 ) :The Ethiopian government said Thursday it has appointed a top official in the Tigray People's Liberation Front (TPLF) as head of an interim administration for Tigray, the latest confidence building measure under their landmark peace deal.

-The announcement comes just a day after parliament removed the TPLF from an official list of terrorist organisations, a move it said would help bolster the November 2022 agreement between the rebels and the Federal government.
+The announcement comes just a day after parliament removed the TPLF from an official list of terrorist organisations, a move it said would help bolster the November 2022 agreement that ended the brutal two-year war between the rebels and pro-government forces.

 "Prime Minister Abiy Ahmed has appointed Getachew Reda as president of the Tigray region's interim administration," Abiy's office said in a statement posted on Twitter.